Close Menu

 Everybody talks about camera gear, cameras, lenses, Canon, or Nikon, etc. Many people also get into strobes and light stands.
 Bloggers go down the list, lens filters, tripods, ball heads, camera bags, batteries, camera straps, you name it.
 The approach most people take is that you need something related to photography to improve your photography “kit”.
 But what about non-photography items?
 In this post I’m going to talk about everything that has nothing to do with photography that can help you be a better photographer.

-A Nice Pair of… Shoes?
+A Nice Pair of Shoes

 Having the correct shoes is so important as a photographer, mainly because photography is as much about knowing where to take pictures as it is how to take pictures.
 If you’re a nature photographer, you’ll need good outdoor hiking shoes.
 I would also recommend a pair of comfortable hiking boots to wedding photographers.
 The whole concept of a hiking boot is to protect your feet from the elements and keep you comfortable on a long hike.
 Those requirements fit well with many kinds of photography done outdoors.
 You may find yourself outdoors more often than you think in every genre of photography.